Surgeons are dedicated to the wellness and treatment of patients. They are focused, detail-oriented individuals who work hard to help others.

 What a Surgeon Ought to Be

-It is required for the First that the surgeon should know not only the principles of surgery, but also those of medicine in theory and practice; for the Second, that he should have seen others operate; for the Third, that he should be ingenious, of good judgement and memory to recognize conditions; and for the Fourth, that he be adaptable and able to accommodate himself to circumstances.
+It is required for the First that the surgeon should know not only the principles of surgery but also those of medicine in theory and practice; for the Second, they should have seen others operate; for the Third, they should be ingenious, of good judgment and memory to recognize conditions; and for the Fourth, they are adaptable and able to accommodate to circumstances.

-Let the Surgeon be bold in all sure things, and fearful in dangerous things; let him avoid all faulty treatments and practices.
-He ought to be gracious to the sick, considerate to his associates, cautious in his prognostications.
-Let him be modest, dignified, gentle, pitiful, and merciful; not covetous nor an extortionist of money; but rather let his reward be according to his work, to the means of the patient, to the quality of the issue, and to his own dignity.
+Let the Surgeon be bold in all sure things and fearful in dangerous things; let them avoid all faulty treatments and practices.
+They ought to be gracious to the sick, considerate to associates, cautious in prognostications.
+Let them be modest, dignified, gentle, pitiful, and merciful; not covetous nor an extortionist of money; but rather let their reward be according to their work, to the means of the patient, to the quality of the issue, and to their own dignity.” – Guy de Chauliac